 - Your build will no longer be app-store allowable.
 You should think of these builds as disposable "test" builds.
 They aren't meant for production and won't see the light of day outside of a UserTesting test.

 - The app can only be opened during a UserTesting test.
 Opening the app outside a test will show a message saying, "You must be in a test to use this app."

-- You or your developers will know you've integrated correctly if you see UserTesting messaging when you run your build in the simulator.
+- You or your developers will know you've integrated the SDK correctly if you see UserTesting messaging when you run your build in the simulator.

 6. How do you deal with landscape (horizontal) vs. portrait (vertical) mobile usage with the Mobile Recorder?

-The UserTesting video player interface has a rotate function so you can view both landscape and portrait usage easily.
+The UserTesting video player interface has a rotate function so you that can easily view both landscape and portrait usage.

-If the contributor rotates their device during a test, you can use a button on your dashboard to rotate the playback.
+If the contributor rotates their device during a test, use a button on your Dashboard to rotate the playback.